ibm-cloud-docs/sap/sap-offerings-netweaver-iaas-power-virtual-server-profiles.md

 # IBM Power Virtual Server certified profiles for SAP NetWeaver
 {: #nw-iaas-offerings-profiles-power-vs}

-This is a complementary offering from IBM Power Systems, with low latency access to {{site.data.keyword.cloud_notm}} services {: note}
+This is a complementary offering from {{site.data.keyword.IBM_notm}} Power Systems, with low latency access to {{site.data.keyword.cloud_notm}} services
+{: note}

 ## Understanding IBM Power Virtual Server profile names
 {: #nw-iaas-power-vs-names}

 The IBM Power Virtual Server are available with fully adjustable CPU Cores and Memory (RAM GB).
-It is permitted to define a custom size of the IBM Power Virtual Server to use for SAP NetWeaver, in accordance with existing SAP NetWeaver or SAP AnyDB for IBM Power Systems best practices and guidance from SAP.
+It is permitted to define a custom size of the IBM Power Virtual Server to use for SAP NetWeaver, in accordance with existing SAP NetWeaver or SAP AnyDB for {{site.data.keyword.IBM_notm}} Power Systems best practices and guidance from SAP.

 Therefore, no profile names are used to define running SAP NetWeaver or SAP AnyDB that uses IBM Power Virtual Servers.